 CONTACT NICOLE BLANK BECKER – THE BEST MICHIGAN CHILD PORNOGRAPHY ATTORNEY

-If you face any case related to child pornography in Michigan, Nicole Blank Becker of Blank Law, PC is the criminal defense attorney to contact.
+If you face any case related to child pornography in Michigan, Nicole Blank Becker of Blank Law Firm, PC is the criminal defense attorney to contact.

-Nicole has over two decades of experience in federal and Michigan criminal law, and she solely focuses on sex crimes.
-In her twenty years, Nicole has served in the prosecutor’s office as a deputy prosecutor in Macomb County, which allows her to look at each case from the two sides of the law.
+Nicole has over two decades of experience in federal and Michigan criminal child pornography law, and she solely focuses on sex crimes.
+In her twenty plus years, Nicole has served in the prosecutor’s office as a deputy prosecutor in Macomb County, which allows her to look at each case from both sides of the law.

 Additionally, Nicole has worked as the chief of the Sex Crimes Unit and Child Abuse Unit, where she amassed tremendous experience in child pornography cases.

 Since your future may depend on the outcome of your case, having the best child pornography attorney to defend your charges should be a priority.
-To contact criminal defense attorney Nicole Blank Becker, give us a call or contact us online today.
+To avoid being found guily and being put on the sex offender registry with the registered sex offenders, contact criminal defense attorney Nicole Blank Becker, give us a call at (248) 515-6583 or contact us online today.